mkhalil1998/EC-601-Twitter_Project/README.md

 Below I provide a more detailed explanation of the three modules used in this project as well as example outputs for each using "airpods" as the test product:

 **1- twitter_api_module.py:**
-This modules has two primrary functions.
+This modules has two primary functions.
 It extracts the tweets related to the specified product and number of tweets.
 It also cleans/preprocesses the data to prepare it for sentiment analysis.

 Steps done to clean the tweets are as follows:
  - Converting all letters to either upper case or lower case.